Creamy and delicious vegan potato leek soup! This soup is hearty, comforting, filling and satisfying and will have you coming back for more!

-Add chopped onions and chopped leeks to a pot with crushed garlic and olive oil and sauté until softened.
-Then add in some spices.
+- Add chopped onions and chopped leeks to a pot with crushed garlic and olive oil.

-Remove from the heat and remove the bay leaves.
-Add in a can of coconut cream and blend up the soup using an immersion blender.
+- Remove from the heat and remove the bay leaves.
+Add coconut cream and blend up the soup using an immersion blender.

 The flavor of this soup is deliciously mild.